HELPING MOVE THE CONVERSATION FORWARD

 WHAT PEOPLE ARE SAYING ABOUT FORWARD MEDIATION

 "Video mediation was great.
 Dad and I are in Texas.
-We included my brother from AZ and sister from CA with the Assisted Living facility owner.
+We included my brother from New Mexico and sister from Vermont with the Assisted Living facility owner.
 The separate rooms made it easy for us to talk privately without the owner."

 "Parents need this.
 Our Parent Specialist helped us make a